 Established manufacturers, wholesalers and distributors will face competition from new, fast-moving business in niches and across their whole market sector.
-Buyer behaviour is changing, influenced by their online experiences as consumers.
+Buyer behavior is changing, influenced by their online experiences as consumers.
 Businesses that don’t respond could find their sales and profitability falling.

 Here are just some things the B2B businesses in the US need to be ready for.

-80% of B2B orders in the US are now placed via websites and the favourite payment method is the credit card.
+80% of B2B orders in the US are now placed via websites and the favorite payment method is the credit card.
 Businesses that aren’t ready to accept online card payments will soon find themselves out-paced by those that can.

 Modern buyers use apps in all aspects of their life, including the workplace.
 Many B2B companies can make life simpler for their registered trade customers who need to place repeat orders on the go by providing an ordering app.

 Buyers are looking for fast and secure online ordering and payment solutions that can be tailored to their buying process.
 In many cases this will involve multi-level authorisation that can automate their internal workflow to complete their purchase.